jcblaisecruz02/Tagalog-BERT/README.md

   year={2019}
 }
 ```
+### *** UPDATES 7/5/2019 ***

+We're working on training and open-sourcing the following stuff:
+1. BERT-Base models with larger maximum sequence lengths (512 MSL)
+2. BERT-Base models that use whole word masking
+3. BERT-Large models in both cased and uncased flavors.

+Stay tuned!

+---

 ## Dataset
 The WikiText-TL-39 dataset is available in five files:
 * ```full.txt``` [[Link]](https://storage.googleapis.com/blaisecruz/datasets/wikitext-tl-39/full.txt) -- Full dataset with no preprocessing.